Trump calls alleged leaks on Manchester bombing "deeply troubling"

 Related: Manchester Bomber Known to U.S. Authorities Before Attack

-Frustrated British police trying to determine a motive for the attack responded that they would stop sharing information with United States law enforcement, the BBC first reported.

-May also said she will make clear to Trump during Thursday's NATO summit in Brussels that she wants the countries' shared intelligence to be protected.
+May had said she would make it clear to Trump during Thursday's NATO summit in Brussels that she wants the countries' shared intelligence to be protected.

 "The alleged leaks coming out of government agencies are deeply troubling," Trump said.
 "These leaks have been going on for a long time and my Administration will get to the bottom of this."

-The president has repeatedly expressed aggravation with high-profile leaks concerning his administration, some that played a part in the resignation of national security adviser Mike Flynn.
-In February, Trump directed the Justice Department to investigate "criminal leaks" and claimed those leakers were holdovers from the Obama administration.
+The president has repeatedly expressed aggravation with high-profile leaks, some of which played a part in the resignation of National Security Adviser Mike Flynn.
+In February, Trump directed the Justice Department to investigate "criminal leaks" and claimed that those leakers were holdovers from the Obama administration.

 Trump, while in Jerusalem on Tuesday, condemned the Manchester bombing and said "dozens of innocent people, beautiful young children, [were] savagely murdered in this heinous attack upon humanity."

-The suspected bomber was identified as 22-year-old Salman Abedi, who was previously on the radar of the U.S. intelligence community.
-Multiple U.S. officials told NBC News that he had previously been in Libya and may also have traveled to Syria.
+The suspected bomber was identified as Salman Abedi, 22, who was previously on the radar of the U.S. intelligence community.
+Multiple U.S. officials told NBC News that he had traveled to Libya and may also have entered Syria.

-But it was not immediately known whether Abedi had any training or specific ties to foreign terrorist groups.
+But it wasn't immediately known whether Abedi had any training or specific ties to foreign terrorist groups.

-At least six suspects have been arrested so far in the case, including the suspect's brother and father, both taken into custody in the Libyan capital of Tripoli, NBC News' U.K. partner ITV News reported Wednesday.
+At least six people have been detained so far in connection with the case, including Abedi's brother and father, both of whom were taken into custody in the Libyan capital, Tripoli, NBC News' U.K. partner, ITV News, reported Wednesday.

-"It is very clear this is a network we are investigating," Manchester police chief Ian Hopkins said.
+"It is very clear this is a network we are investigating," said Ian Hopkins, chief constable of the Greater Manchester Police.